ICE Table

 Step 1: Write the Balanced Equation

-• Ensure the reaction is balanced to correctly relate the stoichiometry of reactants and products.
+Ensure the reaction is balanced to correctly relate the stoichiometry.

 Step 2: Set Up the ICE Table

-• Fill in the known values under the Initial column.
+Organize species and fill in known Initial values.
 Use zeros for species not initially present.

 Step 3: Define x

-• Let x represent the change in concentration or pressure, based on stoichiometry.
+Let x represent the change based on stoichiometry.

 Step 4: Express Equilibrium Concentrations

-• Use the relationships from the Change column to write expressions for the equilibrium concentrations.
+Use the Change column to write expressions for equilibrium.

 Step 5: Write the Equilibrium Expression